alphinside/devrel-demo-sources/demos/gemini-2-multimodal-live/README.md

 ## How to Run

-1. Get your Gemini API KEY [here](https://aistudio.google.com/apikey)
+1. Get your Gemini API KEY [here](https://aistudio.google.com/apikey) , don't forget to link your API Key to your billing account, for increased Request Rate priority
 2. Rename `settings.yaml.example` into `settings.yaml` and replace the `GEMINI_API_KEY` value with your API KEY
 3. Run the `main.py` script.
 It will show output like below